AntonCharnichenka/GuessingGame/README.md

 You should have Rust compiler and Cargo build and dependencies tool

 ## Installation
-1. Clone the source code to the local directory
+1. Clone the source code to a local directory
 2. Navigate to the local directory containint the game source code
 2. Build and run the game using the following command:
 ```bash